Pet Behavior Tips

 Melissa Graham is the Certified Feline Training and Behavior Specialist for the Arizona Humane Society.
 She is currently attending the Animal Behavioral Institute where she is in the process of completing her feline training and behavior certification.

 Melissa is a proud cat owner of three lovely tabby cats and a foster mom to kittens during the summer.

-Kayla Anderson, CCBS, CPDT-KA, CTDICertified Canine Behavior Specialist
+Kayla Anderson, CCBS, CBCC-KA, CPDT-KA, CTDICertified Canine Behavior Specialist

 Kayla is a Certified Canine Behavior Specialist and comes to us from the Peninsula Humane Society in San Francisco, where she worked in the behavior department for two years.
 She received her degree in Psychology and Sociology, focusing on the animal-human bond, and attended the Trish King Canine Behavior Academy.